Thakur-15x/Food-Delivery-Website/README.md

 # Food-Delivery-Website
- A single page food delivery Website with responsive in all devices.
+ A single page food Website.
+Responsive in all browsers and devices.